Freedom of press in Eritrea: Idris Abu'Are

-Idris Abu’Are was a critical thinker, he did a lot of public readings and seminars on the history of the Eritrean independence.
+Idris Abu’Are was a critical thinker who public readings and seminars on the history of the Eritrean independence.
 After 1991, Abu’Are worked in the Ministry of Foreign Affairs and regularly contributed to the government-run daily newspaper Eritrea al-Haditha.

-Idris became very critical of the ministry and called them out.
-Later he worked for the newspaper Tsigenay and published a collection of short stories in 1992.
+Idris became very critical of the ministry, and later he worked for the newspaper Tsigenay and published a collection of short stories in 1992.
 However, he was blacklisted by the government for his ideas and was arrested in October 2001.
 He is married and has one daughter and he remains in prison.

 Yirgalem Fisseha Mebrahtu

-On February 9, 2009, Yirgalem Fisseha Mebrahtu was arrested with about 30 other people in the radio station building, and she was the only woman among those arrested.
+On February 9, 2009, Yirgalem Fisseha Mebrahtu was arrested with about 30 other people in the radio station building; she was the only woman among those arrested.
 She was accused of having ties to foreign media; other arbitrary charges included allegedly plotting to assassinate the President and belittling politicians.
 She spent the first two years in solitary confinement in Mai Swra prison, where she was also tortured.